tech-altair/kq/README.md

 # Instructions:
     1. Repository Setup:
-        ◦ Fork the provided GitHub repository containing the problem description and a Docker-compose.yml file with an Nginx container.
+        ◦ Fork the provided GitHub repository containing the problem description.
         ◦ Clone the forked repository to your local machine.
     2. Branching:
         ◦ Create a new branch from the main branch named feature/sentiment-analysis.